anko/xkbcat/readme.markdown

 ### Programs for logging other X11 events

- - [xinput][6] invoked as `xinput --test-xi2 --root` logs everything; even mouse movements and clicks, and touchpad stuff.
+ - [xinput][6] invoked as `xinput --test-xi2 --root` logs everything
+   input-related; even mouse movements and clicks, and touchpad stuff.
 Its output is very comprehensive, but harder to parse.

  - If you need to log X11 events more generally, various protocol monitoring programs are listed in the [X11 debugging guide][7].